microsoft/botbuilder-dotnet/libraries/Microsoft.Bot.Builder.Alexa/README.md

 The Alexa Adapter supports sending Bot Framework cards of type HeroCard, ThumbnailCard and SigninCard as part of your replies to the Alexa skill request.

+The Alexa adapter will use the first card attachment by default, unless you have disabled this using the AlexaBotOptions property ConvertFirstActivityAttachmentToAlexaCard.

 * **HeroCard and ThumbnailCard** :

  * Alexa Card Small Image URL = The first image in the Images collection on the Hero / Thumbnail card